Nazanin-hub/School_District_Analysis/README.md

  - How is the school summary affected?

-   School summary just affected on the Thomas high school data.
-First, with considering 9th-grade students as NAN at Thomas high school, the percentage of passing math, reading,    and overall passing significantly decreased.
+  The only change in data is with Thomas High School.
+First, I considered the 9th-grade students as NAN at Thomas high school.
+The result showed the percentage of passing math,   reading, and overall passing significantly decreased.
 As the below table shows, the percentage of students who passed math decreased from 93.27% to 66.91%.
 The percentage of     students who passed reading decreased from 97.31% to 69.66%, and the overall percentage of passing math and reading decreased from 90.95% to 65.08%.
 While the average math and   reading scores changed from 83.42% to 83.35% and 83.85% to 83.90%.
    ![](https://github.com/Nazanin-hub/School_District_Analysis/blob/main/Pic.1.png)

-   Second, I calculated the percentage of 10th-12th grade students who passed math, reading, and the overall passing percentage.
+   Second, I Subtracted the number of students that are in ninth grade at Thomas High School from the total number of students to get the new total student count who are in       10th-12th grades.
 Then, I replaced these new results with previous data at Thomas high school.
 Based on the below table, the percentage of passing math, reading, and the         overall passing percentage increased to 93.19%, 97.14%, and 90.63% respectively.
 Average math and reading scores didn't change.
    ![](https://github.com/Nazanin-hub/School_District_Analysis/blob/main/pic.2.png)